7 Spiritual Books About Angels

 4. An Angel Treasury: A Celestial Collection of Inspirations, Encounters, and Heavenly Lore

-An Angel Treasury was written in 2004, so it is quite an odd book now.
-Chapter one frequently asked questions about angels.
+An Angel Treasury was written in 2004, which is quite an odd book now.
+Chapter One frequently asked questions about angels.
 Chapter two covers angels of assistance, angels that help with life problems.
 Then there is an eight A-Z guide on the angels by their names.
 Author Jacky Newcomb is known as the Angel Lady.
 She goes more in-depth about the translation and gives you the original names in foreign languages.

-The book represents the hierarchy of the angels and the cherubs and what are cherubs.
+The book represents the hierarchy of the angels and the cherubs and what the cherubs are.
 Also, you get to know the traditional roles of the archangels, how many archangels are there, and their names.
-Then it describes the seven fallen angels, who were the fallen angels, and how many fallen angels were there.
+Then it describes the seven fallen angels, the fallen angels, and how many fallen angels were there.

 An Angel Treasury